 Let’s start with five general questions recruiters often ask during job interviews:

-General CNA Interview Questions
+General Inteview Questions

 Where do you see yourself in five years?